Your guide to sustainable leather alternatives

 This kind of a fabric can come in a form that feels like a scrunchy paper or more like a harder leather.
 When waxed it can be water resistant and has increased flexibility.
 It’s tear proof, tough, drip dries, and bounces back to its original shape.
 Whilst paper leather isn’t so soft and useful for clothing, it’s being utilized more and more for labels, bags, bins and totes.

-Making wine leather is currently crafted in Italy, mostly be one company, with waste in the industry.
-The skin and stalks of the grape, is recycled from the residues and then dried.
+Making wine leather is currently crafted in Italy, mostly by one company, with waste in the industry.
+The skin and stalks of the grape is recycled from the residues and then dried.
 The fibres, in combination with oil from the seeds, is mixed into a process to develop the material.
-10 litres of wine creates about 1 square mitre of wine leather.
-According to Vegea 26 billion litres of wine is produced every year around the world, creating 7 billion kilograms of grape mulch – plenty to make lots of leather with!
+10 litres of wine creates about 1 square metre of wine leather.
+According to Vegea, 26 billion litres of wine is produced every year around the world, creating 7 billion kilograms of grape mulch – plenty to make lots of leather with!
 Whilst we’re no fans of H&M (nothing will change until they change their business model) they’ve just launched a collection including this wine leather.

 This new product can be made from a variety of leaves most commonly teak leaves, palm leaves, rain, banana and lotus leaves.
 The fallen leaves are soaked in water, dyed, and arranged flat together to dry.
 Drying the leaves bonds them and this in turn produces large sheets of leaf leather with a leaf pattern.
 After that, the leaf layers are mended – with materials like cotton – to provide the leather with a softer interior when needed.
 Mulberry tree leaves are also used creating a fabric called MulbTex.